hashicorp/katakoda/consul-secure-tls-vault/step4.md

-You can use consul-template in your Consul datacenter to integrate with Vault's PKI Secrets Engine to generate and renew dynamic X.509 certificates.
+You can use consul-template in your Consul datacenter to integrate with Vault's PKI secrets engine to generate and renew dynamic X.509 certificates.

 ### Create and populate the templates directory